jgibbins1990/NFL_GPS_tracking_project/README.md

 ![](images/PREDFORDEF_pf.png)
 - At the moment of pass (frame 40) the defense has really good cover of all receivers
 - The pass is to open space dissecting a number of defenders
-- Here the 3d nature of the play ('the ball is in the air') is not well represented and I think the model does not predict a completed pass
-Also the pass is not direct but to open space and the receiver (Moncrief) has to move a lot to successfully collect the pass
+- Here the 3d nature of the play ('the ball is in the air') is not well represented and I believe the model does not predict a completed pass.
+Further the pass is not direct to the receiver but to open space and the receiver (Moncrief) has to move a large distance in order to catch the ball.

 ## CONCLUSIONS & NEXT STEPS:

+-

 Thanks for reading!